E-Fapiao (fully digitalized E-Fapiao) in China: full adoption as of December 2024

 Golden Tax System IV - Natural System - 4 全电发票

-Recently, China has disclosed the initiation of the subsequent stage of the Golden Tax System, Golden Tax 4, presently in the pilot phase.
-The aim is to transform tax management from "managing tax through invoice" to "managing tax through big data".
-This model is currently accessible exclusively to companies with an annual turnover surpassing 50 million RMB (around 6 million euros) and with annual invoices issued exceeding 50k copies.
+The objective of this phase is to transform tax management from ‘managing taxes through invoices’ to ‘managing taxes through big data’.
+This model is accessible exclusively to companies with an annual turnover of more than 50 million RMB (roughly 6 million Euro) and with annual invoices issues in excess of 50,000.

 Electronic invoicing in China operates through a validation or clearance model: